wongyouth/wongyouth.github.com/source/blog/2014-07-05-variations-of-equal-method-in-ruby.html.markdown

 case some_object
 when /a regex/
   # The regex matches
+when String
+  # some_object is kind of String
 when 2..4
   # some_object is in the range 2..4
 when lambda {|x| some_crazy_custom_predicate }